Formstone/Formstone/docs/upload.md

 <div class="target"></div>
 ```

-Note: IE9 does not support the <a href="http://caniuse.com/#feat=fileapi" target="_blank">File API</a>.
-The developer will need to provide a proper fallback.
+Note: Older browsers do not support the <a href="http://caniuse.com/#feat=fileapi" target="_blank">File API</a>.
+Developers will need to provide a proper fallback.
 Support can be checked in the `Formstone.support` object:

 ```js
 if (Formstone.support.file) {